 A few months after the screenwriting competition ended, 20th Century Fox selected Tripper for their feature comedy writing team to help develop new material.
 Later, he was hired to write the animated feature Shedd for Paramount, Stranded for Sony, the Amazon film High Five, the comedy Hacker Camp for Hasbro, and an adaptation of The Art of Fielding for Mandalay / IMG.
 He sold two specs in that span: The Ambassadors and Winter Break.

 Tripper’s first produced studio feature, Stuber (2019) sold in the mid-six figures.
 The action-comedy stars Dave Bautista (Guardians of the Galaxy), Kumail Nanjiani (The Big Sick, Silicon Valley), Mira Sorvino, and Betty Gilpin (Glow).
-Following the release of Stuber, he was brought on to write the Varsity Blues reboot and the Kevin Hart series Die Hart, both for Quibi, and joined the staff of the Netflix series I am Not Okay With This, starring Sophia Lillis (It).
+Following the release of Stuber, he was brought on to write the Varsity Blues reboot and joined the staff of the Netflix series I am Not Okay With This, starring Sophia Lillis (It).